CE Writer's Guidelines for Nurses

 - An introduction (lead) that packs a punch and captures the reader's attention.
 If you use a case study as a lead, make it succinct and directly related to topic.
 Other considerations involving a case study lead: If possible, use a case study (or studies) involving an actual patient scenario, but do not use real names.

-- A complete reference list, including book or journal titles, dates and page numbers, with footnoted citations in American Medical Association (AMA) style (10th edition).
+- A complete reference list, including book or journal titles, dates, and page numbers, with footnoted citations in American Medical Association (AMA) style (10th edition).
 Because of space constraints, try to limit references to 25.
-Generally, references should not be more than 3 to 5 years old.
-Use primary references whenever possible.
-Do not use reference material available only online and only by subscription; most readers will not be able to access it without paying a fee.
-If you use an article that appears in a subscription journal that is available both online and in print, include both the URL and the print reference information according to AMA style (See reference examples on page 11.).
+Generally, 75% of the references should not be more than 3 to 5 years old.
+Do not use reference material that requires a paid subscription.
+If you use an article that appears in a subscription journal that is available both online and in print, include both the URL and the print reference information according to AMA style (see reference examples on page 11).
+If a digital identifier (doi) number is available, include it.
 That way, readers without a subscription can access the article without cost at a library.
 Number the footnotes consecutively in the text.
 Once a citation has a number, it keeps it throughout the narrative, and it should correspond to the numeric order of the reference list.
+Any specific drug-related information (doses, adverse effects, etc.) should be taken directly from the package insert and a disclaimer in language similar to the example provided must be inserted at the start of the program.
+This disclaimer must contain the date the package inserts were accessed.
+Example: All drug-specific information cited in this program is standard from the manufacturer package inserts accessed (Date package insert was accessed).

-- An exam in a separate file from the module: 12 multiple-choice questions with four responses each with the correct answers indicated.
-Provide one to five succinct points of explanation for the correct answer of each of the 12 exam questions.
+- A test: 12 multiple-choice questions with four responses each with the correct answers indicated.
+Emphasize the correct answer, not incorrect, i.e. No Except, Which is false, etc. Provide one to five succinct points of explanation for the correct answer of each of the 12 exam questions.
 (See "Tips for Writing Test Questions" on page 14.)

 - A resume or curriculum vitae for each author